AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 Slow
-limited to upload size on server requires admin access and someone to perform the action, automation is limited Schedule imports are lmited to 1x a day max
+limited to upload size on server requires admin access and someone to perform the action, automation is limited Schedule imports are limited to 1x a day max

 ## Bulk REST API

-This allows for automation to kick in and more frequent updates.
-This is faster than using the admin upload of CSV
+The bulk REST API allows for automation to kick in and more frequent updates.
+This API is faster than using the admin upload of CSV

 Pros: